nginxinc/nginx-amplify-doc/amplify-guide.md

 ### What Is NGINX Amplify?

 NGINX Amplify is a tool for comprehensive NGINX monitoring.
-With Amplify it becomes possible to proactively analyze and fix problems related to running and scaling NGINX-based web application architectures.
+With NGINX Amplify it becomes possible to proactively analyze and fix problems related to running and scaling NGINX-based web application architectures.

 You can use NGINX Amplify to do the following: